 - Nineyes from Float (by Yi.magination) has, as her name indicates, nine eyes spread out over her body (head, hands, feet, belly button...)
-Unlike most other examples here, they are tasteful rather than horrifying; they can only be seen by people with advanced karma, and represents various virtues.
-Yes, she have eyes on her feet and make it look good.
+Unlike most other examples here, they are tasteful rather than horrifying; they can only be seen by people with advanced karma, and represent various virtues.
+Yes, she has eyes on her feet and makes it look good.

-- Argos (mentioned below in Mythology) makes a brief appearance working for his old boss Hera in The Incredible Hercules.
+- Argos makes a brief appearance working for his old boss Hera in The Incredible Hercules.

 - X-Men student Eye Boy is, naturally enough, covered in eyes.
 He can see things like magic, though it's hard to say that's really worth having eyeballs on your hands.